Tool to build fully-fledged event-driven applications

 Event processing logic can be written using Streaming SQL queries via Siddhi graphical and source editor, to capture events from diverse data sources, process and analyze events, integrate with multiple services and data stores, and publish output to various endpoints in real-time.

 Agile development experience with SQL like query language and graphical drag-and-drop editor supporting event simulation.

 Lightweight runtime that natively runs in Kubernetes via Kubernetes CRD, and works with systems such as NATS, gRPC, and Prometheus.

 Embedded event processing within Java, Python applications to running on bare metal, Docker and massively scaling on Kubernetes.

-Integrates with messaging systems (NATS, Kafka, JMS), Databases (RDBMS, NoSQL), Services (HTTP, gRPC), File systems and others.
+Integrates with messaging systems (NATS, Kafka, JMS), Databases (RDBMS, NoSQL), Services (HTTP, gRPC), File systems, E-mail and others.

 Supports development lifecycle and seamless deployments, through simple file-based configurations, automated tests, and CI/CD pipelines.

 Battle-tested with billions of events at UBER, eBay, PayPal, HCA, TFL, WSO2 and in many Fortune 500 companies enabling exactly once event processing.